-Variance Activity in Chicago
+Variance Decisions in Chicago

 Variance is one of the most actively tracked zoning topics in Chicago, IL.
 ZoneWire has analyzed 1 council meetings and detected 1 instances of variance activity.
 Below are the most recent discussions.